dcdpr/did-btcr2/chapters/CRUD-Operations.md

-To create a **did:btcr2** identifier from a public key without an Initial DID Document, use [Algo 1: Create Genesis Bytes from Public Key], then encode those bytes as in [Algo 3: Encode Identifier].
+To create a **did:btcr2** identifier from a public key without an Initial DID Document, use [Algo 1: Create Genesis Bytes from Public Key], then encode those bytes along with a version, network for the identifier and an identifier type of **“key”** as in [Algo 3: Encode Identifier].

 To create a **did:btcr2** identifier from a ::Genesis Document::, use [Algo 2: Create Genesis Bytes from Genesis Document], then encode those